 We, the Delegates of the Southern States, in Congress assembled, make the following Findings and Affirmations:

-Therefore, we, the Delegates to the First Southern National Congress, remonstrate against federal economic and monetary policy and petition the Government of the United States to:
+Therefore, we, the Delegates of the First Southern National Congress remonstrate against restrictions on and regulation of the right to keep and bear arms and:

 Adopted 6 December 2008 by the First Southern National Congress at Hendersonville, North Carolina and ordered to be transmitted to the Delegations to the United States Congress of Alabama, Arkansas, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Texas, and Virginia; to the President of the United States, and to the State Governments of these Southern States.